-Capital bond funds may be allocated for repairs, renovations and construction of new facilities that improve the efficiency of court operations and the health and safety of courthouse occupants.
-There is one new construction project and several renovation projects in progress that are funded by recent court bond bills.
+Capital bond funds may be used for repairs, renovations, and construction of new facilities that improve the efficiency of court operations and the health and safety of courthouse occupants.
+There are 2 new construction projects and several renovation and improvement projects in progress that are funded by recent court bond bills.

 - New Lowell Judicial Center